AppliedEnergistics/Applied-Energistics-2/guidebook/tips-and-tricks.md

 - You can use water in the <ItemLink id="condenser" />
 - The best way to keep your network clean is to not put random mob loot like swords and armor in.
 Each unique combination of enchantment and durability is another [type](ae2-mechanics/bytes-and-types.md).
+- An "item entering system" event must occur when returning the result of a [processing pattern](items-blocks-machines/patterns.md), like through an <ItemLink id="importbus" />, <ItemLink id="interface" />, or <ItemLink id="pattern_provider" /> return slot, you can't just pipe the result into a chest with a <ItemLink id="storage_bus" /> on it.